-The 30A output might be sufficient charging, but if you wanted to DIY a smartpass you could also wire in a constant-duty solenoid with a high voltage disconnect like these.
+The 30A output might be sufficient charging, but if you wanted to DIY a smartpass you could also wire in a constant-duty solenoid with a high voltage disconnect like these on the D+/IGN wire.
 You set the high voltage cutoff near the starter battery’s Vfloat and the solenoid loses its control power if voltage goes higher.
 So when voltage reaches your alt’s ability the DC-DC charger will be on its own.

 Total cost $325 instead of $500+, and you get to pick your own setpoints.